Jayy001/codexctl/README.md

 Firstly, connect your RM over usb.
 Make sure its reachable.

+You can find the latest built version of the tool for your computer attached to the [latest release](https://github.com/Jayy001/codexctl/releases).

 To run it from source, install the required libs:
 ```shell
 pip install wheel